occrp/QtRinger/KeyringFormat.md

 ### Recipients files

-Each recipients file contains empty lines, comment lines, and recipient definitions.
+Each recipients file MUST contain at least one recipient definition line; the file MAY contain any number of empty lines, comment lines, and recipient definition lines.

+Comment lines are lines starting with `#`.
+Recipient definitions start with an e-mail address in the form of `user@example.com`, followed by whitespace, followed by full key fingerprint without spaces (`0123456789ABCDEF012345678ABCDEF012345678`)

 ## Initialized empty keyring